 These sweet spoons are ideal for “food stylists in training”….or just for scooping homemade ice cream into little mouths.

 Tie one of these cuties around one of your cuties before things get messy.
 You’ll find loads of other affordable apron options on Etsy.

 Everything is sized just right for small hands with this Playful Chefs Cooking Set, which includes a sturdy apron with slots for tiny tools.

-Perhaps more of a family gift than a kid one, I’ve admired, but don’t yet own (hint Mr. Mom’s Kitchen) this beautiful book showcasing photos of what people around the world eat in a given day.
-Riveting and eye opening for everyone.
+Perhaps more of a family gift than a kid one, I’ve admired What I Eat for some time now (hint Mr. Mom’s Kitchen).
+Riveting and eye opening, this beautiful book showcases photos of what people around the world eat in a given day.

 You’ll want to borrow these darling measuring spoons from your kids the moment they’re unwrapped.
 They’re both beautiful and breakable, so best suited for older children.

 What can I say?
 One of my personal favorites.
 Ratatouille is a perfect “family movie nite” pick.